Your feet are obviously crucial instruments in hiking.

 Certainly, these are just a few of the things you should take into consideration when buying new boots.

-However, now you can begin to apply this knowledge to choose the best hiking boot for wide, flat, and narrow feet from the list below or based off of your own personal preferences.
+However, now you can begin to apply this knowledge to choose the best hiking boot for wide, flat, and narrow feet from the list below or based on your own personal preferences.

 Merrell Men’s Moab Mid Waterproof Hiking Boot